10 Warning Signs of Cyberbullying (& What To Do)

 Almost 90% of teenage cyberbullying victims don't tell their parents or trusted adults (including teachers) about the abuse [*].

 Many kids are scared, fearing further reprisals from their bullies if they involve adults in the issue.
-Instead, it’s often up to parents to recognize the problem and step in to support their child.
+Instead, it’s often up to parents to recognize the problem and step in to support their child before the effects of cyberbullying go too far.

 Here are nine steps you can take if your child is being bullied online: